percona/pmm-doc/docs/concepts/architecture.md

 To make data transfer from PMM Client to PMM Server secure, all exporters are able to use SSL/TLS encrypted connections, and their communication with the PMM server is protected by the HTTP basic authentication.

+!!! note

-**NOTE**: Credentials used in communication between the exporters and the PMM Server are the following ones:
+    Credentials used in communication between the exporters and the PMM Server are the following ones:

     * login is `pmm`
     * password is equal to Agent ID, which can be seen e.g. on the Inventory Dashboard.

 ## PMM Server